Machine Learning Models to Consider for Your CDP

 Imagine that power embedded in a customer data platform (CDP), software that collects and unifies data across channels and systems to create a single source of truth for customer data.
 With a CDP, organizations can more finely tune marketing campaigns, derive business insights that guide operations, and craft initiatives that lower churn.

 No wonder more and more organizations are looking to add a CDP to their technology stack.
-Indeed, according to the CDP Institute, industry revenue was expected to reach $2 billion last year, a 25% rise over 2021.
+Indeed, according to the CDP Institute, industry revenue is expected to reach $2.5 billion in 2024.

-That jump points to the increasingly crowded market for CDPs, but not all vendors’ machine learning capabilities are the same.
+This figure points to the increasingly crowded market for CDPs, but not all vendors’ machine learning capabilities are the same.
 Many will claim to incorporate machine learning in their product; many will fall short.
-To help organizations separate the signal from the noise, we partnered with the CDP Institute to provide advice for marketing decision makers.
-The resulting white paper reviews organizational use cases that favor the technology, different kinds of ML models, and what to look for when evaluating the claims of would-be CDP partners.
+To help organizations separate the signal from the noise, we partnered with the CDP Institute to provide advice for marketing decision-makers.
+The resulting white paper reviews organizational use cases that favor the technology, different kinds of ML models, and what to look for when evaluating the claims of would-be CDP vendors.

 Use cases: How a machine learning-enabled CDP helps organizations

-Earlier, we cited a few of the use cases that help organizations take advantage of a ML-powered CDP.
-Let’s dive into another handful to get a better sense of the many ways that this subset of AI is changing how organizations approach customer data.
+Let’s dive into use cases of ML-powered CDPs to get a better sense of the many ways that this subset of AI is changing how organizations approach customer data.

 Acquiring new customers